yackx/ipgo/content/appendixes/install.md

 https://formulae.brew.sh/formula/go

+On GNU/Linux, a recent version may be available in the software repository, depending on the distribution.

 ### Edit

 For this book, any decent editor will do.

-Visual Studio Code is recommanded on all platforms.
+Visual Studio Code is recommanded on all platforms. `vim` or `emacs` are find choices.
+Jetbrains Goland is very convenient.

 https://code.visualstudio.com/